Daniel L. Smail

 Frank B. Baird, Jr. Professor of History

-Picture of Dan Smail
+Dan Smail

-Daniel Lord Smail is professor of History at Harvard University, where he works on the history and anthropology of Mediterranean societies between 1100 and 1600 and on deep human history.
-In medieval European history, his work has explored the social and cultural history of the cities of Mediterranean Europe, with a focus on Marseille in the later Middle Ages.
-He has covered subjects ranging from women and Jews to legal history and spatial imagination, which was the subject of his first book, Imaginary Cartographies: Possession and Identity in Late Medieval Marseille (1999).
-His current research approaches transformations in the material culture of the later Middle Ages using household inventories and inventories of debt recovery from Lucca and Marseille.
+Daniel Lord Smail is Frank B. Baird, Jr. Professor of History at Harvard University, where he works on the history and anthropology of Mediterranean societies between 1100 and 1600 and on deep human history.
+In medieval European history, his work explores the legal, social, and cultural history of the cities of Mediterranean Europe, with a focus on Marseille in the later Middle Ages.
+He has covered subjects ranging from women and Jews to legal history, slavery, and spatial imagination, the subject of his first book, Imaginary Cartographies: Possession and Identity in Late Medieval Marseille (1999).
+His most recent book, Magdalena Coline: A Life Beyond Mediterranean Slavery (Princeton University Press, 2025) tells the story of a formerly enslaved North African woman who engineered her own passage from slavery to freedom.
+With colleagues, he directs the online collection “The Documentary Archaeology of Late Medieval Europe.”
 Smail's work in deep history and neurohistory has addressed some of the methodological and theoretical underpinnings of these approaches to the human past.
-His most recent article in this vein asks whether there is a history of the practice of compulsive hoarding.
-His books include The Consumption of Justice: Emotions, Publicity, and Legal Culture in Marseille, 1264-1423 (2003); On Deep History and the Brain (2008), and, with Andrew Shryock and others, Deep History: The Architecture of Past and Present (2011).
+His books, in addition to those listed above, include Legal Plunder: Households and Debt Collection in Late Medieval Europe (Harvard University Press, 2016); The Consumption of Justice: Emotions, Publicity, and Legal Culture in Marseille, 1264-1423 (Cornell University Press, 2003); On Deep History and the Brain (University of California Press, 2008), and, with Andrew Shryock and others, Deep History: The Architecture of Past and Present (University of California Press, 2011).